Tridecagon: Construction

 As 13 is a Pierpont prime but not a Fermat prime, the regular tridecagon cannot be constructed using a compass and straightedge.
-However, it is constructible using neusis, or an angle trisector.
+However, it is constructible using neusis, or angle trisection.

 The following is an animation from a neusis construction of a regular tridecagon with radius of circumcircle $\overline{OA} = 12,$ according to Andrew M. Gleason, based on the angle trisection by means of the Tomahawk (light blue).

-An approximate construction of a regular tridecagon using straightedge and compass is shown here.

-Another possible animation of an approximate construction, also possible with using straightedge and compass.